cheapjack/cheapjack.github.io/_posts/2016-12-10-critical-kits.md

 They did not just 'use' technology they made themselves part of it's culture through designing and building; to generate a 'kit' for themselves to further their work.
 The [muio](http://muio.org/muio_in) framework, performances and transparent methods for how they made things embodied their practice.
 But they did this with a genuine admiration for technical culture not an exploitative intervention approach.

-I will never forget that when developing their MIDI Sound lathe, a pre-cursor for their massive [Flow](http://www.flowmill.org/home) installation they were all incredibly excited about a research visit to a wood turning festival: it was as if they'd been invited to work with Tim Berners Lee and Bjork at the Venice Biennale or something; you could see they felt they'd really found something important and it showed a real love for craft and care and a regard for community over profile.
+I will never forget that when developing their MIDI Sound lathe, a pre-cursor for their massive [Flow](http://www.flowmill.org/home) installation they were all incredibly excited about a research visit to a wood turning festival: it showed a real love for craft and care and a regard for community.

 <img src="/images/critkits2.jpg" width="400">